marco-gagliardi/carpenter/README.md

 # About this project

-This project uses React, redux, webpack, and Babel.
-It DOES NOT use `create-react-app` and `react-scripts`
+This  is a quick scaffold for kicking off a project based on the common stack: React, redux, webpack, and Babel.
+It DOES NOT use `create-react-app` or `react-scripts`

 You can refer to this README for basic command and structure.